-The most appropriate estimation technique is selected taking into account the characteristics of the business class and the extent of the development of each accident year.
+The most appropriate estimation technique is selected considering the characteristics of the business class and the extent of the development of each accident year.

 Provisions are calculated gross of any reinsurance recoveries.
 A separate estimate is made of the amounts that will be recoverable from reinsurers based upon the gross provisions and having due regard to collectability.